Ball x Pit: Development

 Lead developer Kenny Sun said he was inspired by Punball, a ball-breakout mobile game he had found around November 2021 that included roguelike elements.
 While he enjoyed the game, he felt there were several elements he could improve on, and after a few weeks, started work on his own game.
 As he expanded on his ideas, elements like introducing multiple adventures and the city-building supported the meta-progression between runs and keep the game interesting over multiple runs.

+On January 26, 2026, the game's first update, the Regal Update was released.
+The update features two new characters (The Falconer and The Carouser), eight new special balls and three passive abilities.
+The update also features an endless mode and is the first of three planned updates for 2026.

+On April 27, 2026, the second update, the Shadow Update was released.
+The update features an additional two new characters (The Tunneller and The Tiptoer), eleven new special balls and four new passive abilities.
+The update also adds an option to re-roll past upgrades.

+An iOS and Android port of the game was released on March 12, 2026.

+An expansion, Risen Ballbaylon, is scheduled for release on November 12, 2026.
+The expansion adds new characters, balls, building, and biomes.

 Reception

 Ball x Pit received "generally favorable" reviews on multiple platforms according to the review aggregation website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 94% of critics.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.
+The newly released iOS and Android version also received positive reviews.